 - to provide an opportunity for students to present their research-in-progress in small group sessions with feedback about their presentation skills and research content by both the faculty facilitator and students

-The course runs over two years and begins with 12 lecture sessions of 2 hours each in the fall term of Year One.
+The course runs over two years and begins with 12 or 13 lecture sessions of 2 hours each in the fall term of Year One.
 Lectures will cover fundamental biomedical research skills and will introduce a range of central topics in translational research.
 Short course modules are offered at various times through the year and will provide students an opportunity to choose translational research subject areas that they would like to pursue in greater depth.
 Finally, students will have an opportunity to present their own work in small group seminars, to be held in the fall of Year Two.

 Satisfactory completion of this two-year course is a requirement for degree completion.
 Those students who transfer from the MSc to the PhD degree will complete no more than the 2-year requirement.